 The s9 has an impressive set of spot cleaning abilities, covering an area just over 12 sq. ft.
 The s9 follows the same cleaning pattern as the other Roomba vacuums, spiraling out and then back into the point where you it started from.
 Additionally, you can send the s9 to clean a specific room once it has made a map of your house.

 This robot easily cleans multiple rooms and does have the capability to find its charging base and resume cleaning if the battery dies while cleaning.
-The s9 is compatible with iRobot's virtual battier system but none are included with the robot and must be purchased separately.
+The s9 is compatible with iRobot's virtual barrier system but none are included with the robot and must be purchased separately.
 You can set the virtual barrier to project a wall that measures 10' in length or a circle that has a 4' diameter.
+You can also create virtual no-go zones in the companion app without using a base station.

 The s9 is relatively fearless while cleaning and will enter cramped and confined areas without hesitation to clean.
 It usually gets the vast majority of the areas in our test room but does habitually miss areas around its charger, leaving some of the rice we scattered around it untouched even after three passes.
 The s9 can also get slightly off while doing rows in its lawnmower pattern and fail to overlap, leaving a small amount of mess between rows.